 Instant Pot Pressure Cookers

 Instant Pot® pressure cookers were in the Top 5 best-selling products on Amazon.com during the 2017 Black Friday and Cyber Monday shopping weekend.
-Millions have been sold worldwide, and there are no reports of Instant Pots exploding or causing burn injuries.
+Millions have been sold worldwide.
+Unfortunately, there are reports of Instant Pots exploding and causing burn injuries.

 Instant Pot Explosions

-Buyer beware — Instant Pots, like all pressure cookers, can potentially cause severe scalds and burns if they are used improperly.
+Buyer beware — Instant Pots, like all pressure cookers, can potentially explode and cause severe scalds and burns if they are used improperly.